 Singapore, Singapore

-Beyond Chinatown, visitors can go to two major events: the Singapore River Hong Bao Carnival, held at Marina Bay, and the Chingay Parade held in front of the Formula One Grandstand.
+The annual Chinatown Chinese New Year Festival transforms the district into a lively cultural hub.
+Beyond Chinatown, visitors can attend the Singapore River Hong Bao Carnival at Marina Bay and the famous Chingay Parade near the Formula One Grandstand.

 Chinese New Year